SintraCascaisSesimbra.com

 Praia do Creiro

-Creiro is a wonderous beach; steep forested hills descend down to white sands, and the sheltered bay leads round to the tiny village of Portinho da Arrábida.
+Creiro is a wonderous beach; steep forested hills descend down to white sands, and the sheltered bay leads around to the tiny village of Portinho da Arrábida.
 The inviting sea waters are calm and tranquil, being a blend of deep blues and greens, and beneath the waters is an abundance of sea life.
-The Praia do Creiro is a fantastic beach destination, just expect it to be busy at the height of the summer.
+The Praia do Creiro is a fantastic beach destination; just expect it to be busy at the height of the summer.

 Between the car park and the beach are the Roman ruins of Creiro, which was the site of a fish salting factory.